open/close all folders

 - The Friend Nobody Likes: Hated by everyone (except Oodle) to the point where they put a restraining order on him.

 - I Just Want to Have Friends: As depicted in his drawings, he yearns to have this.
-However, given his status with the other contestants, this dream is nigh impossible.
+Alas, given his status with the other contestants, this dream is nigh impossible... until a certain red-eyed entity changed everything.

 - Nice Guy: Despite everyone's poor treatment of him, Bone's quite decent in terms of personality and not at all bad to actually deserve said treatment.